SoytheProton/SpireQuests/README.md

 * `addquest {questid}`: adds the quest to your quest log (ex: `addquest TestQuest`)
 * `spawnquest {slot} {questid}`: adds the quest to the specified slot (0-2) on the quest board if your current room has one (ex: `spawnquest 0 TestQuest`)

-**Please make sure to add your interactable to the [Contributions List](https://docs.google.com/spreadsheets/d/1Vg56thYTilz6elyO7A8KjkEcVMb_n_tnlYp2hvNPCrQ/edit?gid=0#gid=0) before your PR.
+**Please make sure to add your quest to the [Contributions List](https://docs.google.com/spreadsheets/d/1Vg56thYTilz6elyO7A8KjkEcVMb_n_tnlYp2hvNPCrQ/edit?gid=0#gid=0) before your PR.
 If it's an idea you want to code yourself, you can add it there even without having started coding it.**

 ### Contribution guidelines
 To make suitable content and help the PR process go smoothly, follow these guidelines: